rmastand/MODProducer/README.md

     python ./create_registry.py ./file_paths/Jet/small_list.txt ~/MITOpenDataProject/registry.txt
     ```

+### Convert CERN AOD files to MOD files

-- Now that you have created a registry for all the AOD files that you want to process, you are ready to run another [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer") called PFCandidateProducer to convert them into MOD (MIT Open Data) files.
+Now that you have created a registry for all the AOD files that you want to process, you are ready to run another [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer") called PFCandidateProducer to convert them into MOD (MIT Open Data) files.
 You can run PFCandidateProducer with the Python script `PFCandidateRun.py`.
 This script takes three arguments:

 	1. input directory (path to the directory which contains all the AOD files).
 This is the same as the second argument that you supplied in the previous step.
 	2. output directory (path to the directory where you'd like to store all the MOD files).
 If this directory is not already present, it will create the directory.